varunoberoi/deepstream.io-website-old/pages/docs/client.record.md

 client.record.listen( pattern, callback )
 --------------------------------
-argument: name
+argument: pattern
 type: String
 optional: false
 desc: A RegExp as a string

-argument: name
+argument: callback
-type: String
+type: Function
 optional: false
-desc: A function that will be called
+desc: A function that will be called whenever a match is found.
+Arguments are (String) match and (Boolean) isSubscribed

-Allows to listen for record subscriptions made by this or other clients.
-This is usefull to create "active" data providers, e.g. providers that only provide data for a particular record if a user is actually interested in it
+Allows to listen for record subscriptions made by any client.
+This is usefull to create "active" data providers, e.g. providers that only provide data for records that users are actually interested in.

+Some things to note:

+* the listen callback will only be called once with subscribed = true for the first timea matching subscription is made and once with subscribed = false once all clients have unsubscribed from the record.

+* The callback will be called for all matching subscriptions that already exist at the time its registered.

+	var raceHorseRecords = {};

 	client.record.listen( 'raceHorse/.*', function( match, isSubscribed ) {
 		/*
-		 * match === 'raceHorse/fast-betty'
+		 * match = 'raceHorse/fast-betty'
-		 * isSubscribed === true
+		 * isSubscribed = true
-		 *
-		 * Provide updates for fast-betty here
 		 */
+		var horseName = match.split( '/' )[ 1 ],
+			updateRecord = function( data ){
+				raceHorseRecords[ match ].set( data );
+			};

+		if( isSubscribed ) {
+			raceHorseRecords[ match ] = client.record.getRecord( match );

+			// assuming we have a raceHorseDataProvider class raceHorseDataProvider.subscribe( horseName, updateRecord );
+		} else {
+			raceHorseRecords[ match ].discard();
+			delete raceHorseRecords[ match ];
+			raceHorseDataProvider.unsubscribe( horseName, updateRecord );
+		}
 	});

+	// This function will now be called whenever a client requests a record
+	// with a matching name, e.g.
 	client.record.getRecord( 'raceHorse/fast-betty' );

 client.record.unlisten( pattern )
 --------------------------------
+argument: pattern
+type: String
+optional: false
+desc: A RegExp as a string

+Removes a listener that was previously registered using <a href="#client.record.listen( pattern, callback )">listen()</a>.